Return to PACER

 \[\int_{-\infty}^{\infty}f(\theta)\,\phi(\theta)\,d\theta\approx\sum_{k=1}^{Q}w_k\,f(z_k)\]

 where \(\phi\) is the standard normal density.
-Nodes \(\{z_k\}\) are roots of the probabilists' Hermite polynomial \(\text{He}_Q(x)\); weights satisfy \(w_k=v_{k,1}^2\sqrt{2\pi}\) where \(v_{k,1}\) is the first eigenvector component.
-For common values of \(Q\in\{11,15,21,31,41,51\}\), PACER uses a pre-computed node-and-weight lookup table for speed.
-For arbitrary \(Q\), nodes and weights are computed on demand via the symmetric QL algorithm applied to the tridiagonal Jacobi matrix with off-diagonal elements \(\beta_i=\sqrt{i}\).
+Nodes \(\{z_k\}\) are roots of the probabilists' Hermite polynomial \(\text{He}_Q(x)\); weights satisfy \(w_k=v_{k,1}^2\sqrt{2\pi}\) where \(v_{k,1}\) is the first component of the \(k\)-th eigenvector.
+For all values of \(Q\), nodes and weights are computed on demand via the symmetric QL algorithm applied to the tridiagonal Jacobi matrix whose off-diagonal elements are \(\beta_i=\sqrt{i+1}\) for \(i=0,1,\ldots,Q-2\) (the probabilists' He-polynomial recurrence).
+Eigenvalues of this matrix are the GH nodes; weights follow from the squared first eigenvector components scaled by \(\sqrt{2\pi}\).
 For multigroup calibration, nodes are shifted and scaled: \(\theta_{gk}=\mu_g+\sigma_g z_k\).
 Weights are invariant because the Jacobian and density ratio cancel exactly.

 Numerical Methods — Optimization